Muril0vsk280/simple-stopwatch/README.md

 Stopwatch Application:
 This is a simple stopwatch application built using HTML, CSS, and JavaScript.
 The app allows users to start, pause, reset the timer, and save specific time intervals as laps.
-It is designed for use in activities such as motocross training, but it can be adapted to other timing needs.
+It is designed for use in activities such as all training, but it can be adapted to other timing needs.

 Features:
 Start, Pause, Reset: Control the timer with ease.